The ADKAR change model was first published by Prosci in 1998.

 says that the single biggest challenge facing leadership in a change process is just getting people to change their behaviour - and that happens...
 "When they are motivated to do so, and that happens when you speak to their feelings."

-- Jon Katzenbach highlights the value of personalising the workplace and making and demonstrating a personal commitment by getting involved and truly understanding what your staff is doing on a daily basis.
+- Jon Katzenbach highlights the value of personalising the workplace and getting involved and truly understanding what your staff are doing on a daily basis.

 - Andy Pearson emphasises how people will respond to their leaders efforts to connect with their emotional side: "Great leaders find a balance between getting results and how they get them."

 "A change can work only if the people affected by it can get through the transition it causes successfully."